 In my mind, Ausmed represents the perfect company – it’s future focused and highly ethical.
 It has strong values centred around education, technology, betterment and healthcare.
 It looks after its customers just as much as its employees and most importantly for me, it uses the Internet to champion and distribute Australia’s high-quality health education to the world.

 In late 2014 Bec Spink, a primary school teacher, and I co-founded Code the Future, a not for profit organisation that connects school teachers with volunteer software developers to help teach kids how to code.
 We’ve scaled quickly, with 1000s of teachers and developers signed up to use our platform, and coding projects being posted in many countries.
 In little over two years we have provided over 2,000 kids with tangible, real world technology, coding and entrepreneurial skills.
 In 2017, Code the Future will continue to mature as an organisation, and have an even greater impact.

 I’m privileged enough to also have the opportunity to work with Mike Bird and George Glover at Social Garden.
 The Garden, as we call it, is a fantastic place that enables people and ideas.
-It was recently recognised as one of the fastest growing companies here in Australia, and is quickly becoming one of Australia’s leading digital agencies.
+It was recently recognised as one of the fastest growing companies here in Australia, and is a global leader in high-value lead generation and sales conversion.

 Stocklight – Advisor

 Stocklight is a leading non-bank stock market portfolio app.
 In my role as Growth Advisor, I support Jason Kotchoff and the team to increase engagement, retention, activation and scale user acquisition.
 In the first 12 months of supporting Stocklight, user engagement has grown 500%.

 Firststep is an Australian micro-investment and savings platform that assists users to automatically round up their spending and save money.
 It’s early days, but my role is to support the team with user acquisition, activation and retention.